airex-lab/CASML24Workshop/README.md

   This notebook demonstrates the basics of numpy

 - [Tensorflow Notebook](Numpy_tensorflow_workshop/Tensorflow.ipynb)
-  This notebook demonstrates the basics of numpy
+  This notebook demonstrates the basics of tensorflow

 ## PINNs_workshop